twigphp/Twig/doc/templates.rst

 Go to the :doc:`functions<functions/index>` page to learn more about the built-in functions.

+.. _named_arguments:

 Named Arguments
 ---------------

 .. versionadded:: 1.12
     Support for named arguments was added in Twig 1.12.

+.. versionadded:: 1.13.2
+    Support for named arguments for macros was added in Twig 1.13.2.

-Arguments for filters and functions can also be passed as *named arguments*:
+Arguments for filters, functions and macros can also be passed as *named arguments*:

 .. code-block:: jinja